Disaster Ready Church

 DRC Workshops that involve multiple churches in your region may be an opportunity to explore potential partnerships and consider activities that are within your capacity to contribute to.

-The church leadership team is already over-worked in its current ministry and pastoral care.
-How can we find the time to participate in this program?
+• The church leadership team is already over-worked in its current ministry and pastoral care.
+How can we find the time to participate in this initiative?

-Yes, we appreciate that Church life can be very busy.
-We have also observed that when disasters strike, many Adventist members are very keen to offer their support.
-Being prepared for how best to organize their efforts is always best.
-Unfortunately disasters don’t wait for us to get prepared.
+We appreciate that church life can be very busy.
+But we have also observed that when disasters strike, many Adventist members are very keen to offer their support.
+Being prepared for how best to organise their efforts is always best.
+Unfortunately, disasters don’t wait for us to get prepared.

 DRC Workshops may spark interest in church members to participate more actively in existing ministries of the local church, and thereby enable better distribution of the load currently being carried by church leadership.
 DRC Workshops are a good opportunity to start building a team of volunteers that can support the pastor and church leadership team.